(updated on 2021/01/12)

 8.1.
 Persistant Studios creates a dedicated and private (visible only to PopcornFX support team and Licensee) support tracker on support.popcornfx.com

 8.2.
-Licensee can create tickets on its private tracker or on the general public trackers (visible to other Licensees and PopcornFX support team)
+The Licensee can create tickets on its private tracker or on the general public trackers (visible to other Licensees and PopcornFX support team)

 8.7 Custom requests that are assigned to the PopcornFX backlog are not guaranteed to be assigned to upcoming PopcornFX versions.

-• Persistant Studios considers the required development time for this custom request is too important for the perceived benefit
+• Persistant Studios considers that the required development time for this custom request is too important for the perceived benefit

-• Persistant Studios considers the required feature needs development for a custom version of an engine that we support as part of our official plugins
+• Persistant Studios considers that the required feature needs development for a custom version of an engine that we support as part of our official plugins